CNuge/dev-env/readme.md

 7. Clone and/or naviagte to the repository you are working with.

 Can create a repo-specific conda env, or proceed with the global one.

-8. Begin work!
+You can now begin work in the environment.